syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 # Data Binding in Dropdown List

-The Data binding can be achieved by using the [`@bind-Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute and it supports string, int, Enum and bool types.
-If component value has been changed, it will affect all the places where you bind the variable for the [`bind-value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Value) attribute.
+The DropDownList loads the data either from local data sources or remote data services using the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource) property.
+It supports the data type of `array` or [DataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html).

 * **TValue** - specifies the type of the each list item of the dropdown component.
 * **TItem** - specifies the type of the whole list of the dropdown component.

 ## Binding local data

-The DropDownList loads the data from local data sources through the DataSource property.
-It supports the data type of Array, Observable Collection, ExpandoObject, DynamicObject.
+The DropDownList loads the data from local data sources through the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_DataSource)property.
+It supports the data type of `Array`, `Observable Collection`, `ExpandoObject`, `DynamicObject`.

 {% highlight cshtml %}